Osbaldo-Arellano/Betchya-Workflow/README.md

 ## If this is a new Lambda

 Before pushing your code, make sure you make an empty Lambda project through the AWS Console.
+You must name your new folder the same as the empty Lambda function you just created.
 Make sure you use the provided.al2023 runtime, provided.al2 will cause runtime errors!
-You must name your new folder the same as the empty Lambda function you just created.
+Also make sure to choose the x86-64 architecture.

 ## If you're updating a Lambda